AyushMaria/Expected-xG-Goals-Football/README.md

 ## What is xG?

 Put simply, Expected Goals (xG) is a metric designed to measure the probability of a shot resulting in a goal.
 An xG model uses historical information from thousands of shots with similar characteristics to estimate the likelihood of a goal on a scale between 0 and 1.
-For example, a shot with an xG value of 0.2 is one that we would generally expect to be converted twice in every 10 attempts.
+For example, a shot with an xG value of 0.2 is one that one would generally expect to be converted twice in every 10 attempts.
 But that's just the start of it.
 Read on for a guide to understanding one of the most common advanced metrics in football (soccer).

 ## How is xG calculated?
 Each xG model has its own characteristics, but these are the main factors that have traditionally been fed into the large majority of Expected Goals models: distance to goal, angle to goal, body part with which the shot was taken, and type of assist or previous action (throughball, cross, set-piece, dribble, etc…).
 Based on historical information of shots with similar characteristics, the xG model then attributes a value between 0 and 1 to each shot that expresses the probability of it producing a goal.